youngerfill/demo-state/README.rst

 demo-state
 ==========

-A minimal ReactJS example, with mobx and react-hyperscript-helpers
+A minimal ReactJS example, with with "react-hyperscript-helpers" and "mobx-react"

 `Demo here <http://youngerfill.github.io/demo-state>`_.